LoopKit/LoopWorkspace/Scripts/LocalizationInstructions.md

 ## Overview

-> As of 18 Feb 2026, the translations for these repositories are added to lokalise
+> The translations for these repositories are added to lokalise
 > * DanaKit
 > * EversenseKit
 > * MedtrumKit
+> * OmnipodKit

-> In order to manage those localization strings, the translation work will be done in the feat/eversense branch, which includes those 3 repositories.
+> In order to manage those localization strings, the translation work will be done in the feat/all-managers branch, which includes all repositories.

 > The Scripts needed to handle these new repositories are found on in this branch (for now).